capsulescodes/flint/README.md

 <br>

 This message indicates that your local branch is configured to track the remote branch, and Flint's hidden temporary commit makes your local branch appear ahead by one commit.
-To ignore this message, you can unset the upstream tracking for your branch by running :
+If it bothers you, you can unset the upstream tracking for your branch by running :

 ```git
 git branch --unset-upstream <branch-name>